Illness in a hall of residence

 Self-isolating in a hall of residence

-If you test positive for COVID-19 you will be required to self-isolate in your room for 7 days from when your symptoms first appeared.
+If you have been diagnosed with a contagious illness you will be required to self-isolate in your room from when your symptoms first appear, as recommended by your health practitioner.

 We offer a range of support to students who need to isolate in our halls.